atul-jalan/snake/README.md

 4. Uniform Crossover - The form of breeding that makes least sense in hindsight.
 Every other weight from two parents are bred into one child (think: the odd weights from one parent and the even ones from the other).

 # Other functionality
 Of course, users can also play the game!
+A GUI is available, created with pygame.
+The GUI also gives options for visualizing performance of the feed-foward neural network and user-written algorithm.